-It’s the difference between soaring productivity rates and a sense of stagnation.
-It’s having fifty people apply for a single vacancy, rather than fifty vacancies and one applicant.
-It can even tip the scales.
+Employee engagement is the difference between soaring productivity rates and a sense of stagnation.
+It’s fifty people applying for a single vacancy, rather than fifty vacancies and one applicant.

 Yet for all its importance, companies frequently misunderstand what employee engagement is and what it looks like.
-So, let’s get a couple of things clear:
+That's why we’re here to help.

-To describe it as concisely as possible, employee engagement is the ongoing process of ensuring your workforce feels satisfied with their job, aligned with your organization’s values and supported enough to give 100% during work hours.
+Employee engagement is the ongoing process of ensuring your workforce feels satisfied with their job, aligned with your organization’s values, and supported enough to give 100% during work hours.

-Obviously, making sure your employees are happy working for you, rather than ruing the day they ever accepted the job and furtively browsing during their breaks, is a worthy goal in itself.
-HR is all about people, so it makes sense that, if that is your role, you want the best for your colleagues.
+HR is all about people.
+So it makes sense that, if that is your role, you want the best for your co-workers.